‘Sports Illustrated’ Model Haley Kalil Sizzles In Black Crop Top And Tiny Bikini Bottom

 In the first of the series of images, Haley showed off a huge smile as she looked off-camera.

 Her long, auburn tresses appeared wet, falling down across her forehead, shoulders, and back.
 A black eye patch was suspended from a thin elastic cord.
-It hung off of her right hear and fell onto her chest.
+It hung off her right ear and fell onto her chest.

 She appeared to sport a golden tan over her entire body.

-Haley wore a long-sleeved, black crop-top with three snaps that helped to secure the garment across her breasts.
+Haley wore a long-sleeved, black crop top with three snaps that helped to secure the garment across her breasts.
 Two of these snaps were unfastened, opening up the square-style of the neckline even further and exposing her chest.
 The sleeves were tight-fitting and ended at her wrists.

 Haley paired that top with a tiny bikini bottom in a similar hue.
 The bathing suit was cut in a v-shape.
 It rode high atop her hips, allowing her long toned legs to appear even leaner.